 Information about rhinoplasty procedures in New York

-Rhinoplasty New York – As a world-renowned specialist in rhinoplasty (nose job) surgery, Dr. Jacono has been featured on Good Morning America.
-Watch to see him discuss trends in rhinoplasty surgery.
+Rhinoplasty New York – As a world-renowned specialist, Dr. Jacono has been featured on Good Morning America.
+Watch to see him discuss surgical trends.

 What Is a Rhinoplasty?

-Every year, over half a million people consult a facial plastic surgeon to surgically improve the shape, width, and length of their nose.
-This particular procedure is called a rhinoplasty.
+A rhinoplasty is a surgical procedure that surgically improves the shape, width, and length of the nose.
 Because the nose is the face’s most defining feature, even slight alterations can significantly improve a patient’s appearance.

-Dr. Jacono prefers to give his patients a natural rhinoplasty result that is at once subtle and aesthetically balanced.
+Dr. Jacono prefers to give his patients natural results that are subtle and aesthetically balanced.
 Often, his clients request celebrity noses, like Kim Kardashian’s, but he works with each and every patient individually and uses digital morphing technology to deliver their desired outcomes.
-Unlike many other aesthetic surgeons, Dr. Jacono does not believe in “cookie-cutter” approaches to facial plastic surgical procedures.

 What is the Difference Between a Rhinoplasty and a Nose Job?

 “Rhinoplasty” is the technical—or medical—term for what most people refer to as a “nose job.”
-The goal of any rhinoplasty is to refine the nose’s internal structures in hopes of improving its external aesthetics.
+The goal of this procedure is to refine the nose’s internal structures in hopes of improving its external aesthetics.